harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 - **Container registry:** A Harness Docker registry connector for the registry hosting the image that you want Harness to run commands on, such as Docker Hub.
 - **Image:** The image to use for this step.
 For example, `harness/aws-cdk-plugin:1.0`.0-java.
-- **App Path:** The path to the CDK app fetched with the Git Clone step.
+- **App Path:** The path to the CDK app.
 The Git Clone step listed the app repository in its **Repository Name** setting.
 App Path must include the path to the app folder in that directory.
 - **AWS CDK Diff Command Options:** You can add any CDK parameters you can see in the `cdk diff --help` command, just like you would in the `cdk` command-line tool.
-For example, `-c stack1_name=cdkTest1stack1`.
+For example, `--verbose`.
 For more information, go to [Parameters](https://docs.aws.amazon.com/cdk/v2/guide/parameters.html) from AWS.
-- **Stack Names:** If you are using a multi-stack app, enter the names of each stack here.
+- **Stack Names:** If you are using a multi-stack app, enter the names of each stack you want to passed to `cdk` command.
 For example, if your stack names are `cdkTest1Stack1` and `cdkTest1Stack2`, you would select **Add** and enter two stack names, one for each stack.

   ![picture 2](static/8be0b8f77211f4eabf068c7b6a19bffb0a1ce86a6fe26b7bc0fc4ed3f1a1d8f3.png)